Join Our FREE Live Webinar

 What Is A Pocket Listing Agreement?

-pocket listingpocket listing agreement is essentially the same contract as the common "Exclusive Right To Sell" or "Exclusive Agency" listing agreement, except that the seller elects to withhold the home listing from being submitted to the MLS.
+A pocket listing agreement is essentially the same contract as the common "Exclusive Right To Sell" or "Exclusive Agency" listing agreement, except that the seller elects to withhold the home listing from being submitted to the MLS.

 The timeframe that the property is excluded from the MLS may be a specified number of days or last throughout the duration of the listing agreement.